qidiso/mobilefacenet-mxnet/README.md

-now pls move to the new mobilefacenet-V2(http://https://github.com/qidiso/mobilefacenet-V2),i modified the network ,and get 99.617% in LFW and 96.017 in agedb30.
+now pls move to the new mobilefacenet-V2(http://github.com/qidiso/mobilefacenet-V2)  i modified the network ,and get 99.617% in LFW and 96.017 in agedb30.